phoreproject/Phore-iOS/README.md

 # Phore-iOS

 Welcome to the Phore Mobile Wallet for iOS.
-This Wallet is built with React Native using the React-Native CLI.
+This Wallet is built with React Native using the React-Native CLI and uses NativeBase.io.

+## Getting Started

+Make sure you have the react native cli installed.
+You should also have [yarn](https://yarnpkg.com installed on your system.

 ```